OCHA-DAP/pa-anticipatory-action/analyses/country_template/README.md

 What is the basic process of the analysis contained within this repository?

+## Data description

+- Where does the data come from?
+Are there any licensing or usage restrictions?
+- How can the data be accessed?
+- Why were these datasets selected?
+- Are there any limitations with these datasets that one should be aware of when running the analysis and interpreting results?

 ## Directory structure

 Modify the structure outlined below as needed.